raspberrypilearning/boat-race/en/step_7.md

 --- task ---

-Add a new variable called `time` to your stage.
+Add a new variable called `time`{:class="blockdata"} to your stage.
 You can also change the display of your new variable.

  ![screenshot](images/boat-variable.png)